 So you might be wondering, what exactly will self-regulation do for my child and why should we start working on it now?
 These are both great questions with a host of answers, so I’ll do my best to summarize.

-Self-regulation skills prepare your child for preschool, improve school performance and teacher-student relationships.
+Teaching emotional skills to kids prepares them for preschool, improves school performance and teacher-student relationships.
 A student who is better able to sit and listen without being disruptive for long periods of time has been shown to perform better in school.
 This is something many children struggle with, especially in pre-k and kindergarten because they’ve never had to self-regulate before.
 It’s not easy for them to jump into a new situation all at once and face so many distractions without being sidetracked.
 By working on self-regulation and EI before the first day of school, you will help them face these distractions head on, stay on task and be ready for school.

 On top of this, you can expect fewer temper tantrums from a child with self-regulation.
 It goes without saying that temper tantrums can be one of the most stressful parts of being a parent.
 If your child is prone to these emotional outbursts, improving self-regulation includes teaching them how to recognize their feelings preceding an outburst, an expansive vocabulary of emotions and working on strategies to express those emotions in a less disruptive way.
 If you’re getting feedback from caregivers/teachers that your child is being disruptive and distracting others or if they have difficulty comprehending school lessons because they are too distracted to learn, then self-regulation can really benefit them.